The model theory of Cohen rings: Introduction

 In the second part we begin a model-theoretic study, including describing the complete theories of Cohen ring of a fixed characteristic, over a given residue field.
-After introducing the language $\mathcal{L}_{2,S}$, we show relative quantifier elimination for Cohen rings of finite characteristic (see Theorem \ref{thm:non-strict.QE}).
-This is the key step to proving relative quantifier elimination in the strict case as, by a result of B\'elair, we always have quantifier elimination of the quantifiers over the base field in an appropriate $\omega$-sorted language, where the sorts correspond exactly to the finite characteristic residue rings.
-From this quantifier elimination, we then deduce relative completeness.
+We work in the language $\mathfrak{L}_{\mathrm{vf}} = \mathfrak{L}_\mathrm{ring}\cup \{\mathcal{O}\}$ of valued fields.
+We then show relative completeness, using a classical proof strategy together with the Cohen Structure Theorem from section 6.
 In particular, this result gives the following Ax--Kochen/Ershov principle: